 Supplies for Sacrament Game:

-• 2 sets of 7 foam disks that have a colored label with the name of one of the Sacraments
+• 2 sets of 7 foam disks that have colored labels with the name of one of the Sacraments on individual disks

 • 3 small plastic bins labeled “Sacraments of Initiation”, “Sacraments of Service”, and “Sacraments of Healing” by printing this template

 • Tossing line strips made out of colored paper

 Setup of Sacrament Game:

 • Find an area with some open space.